BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/LEGAL.md

 ### Goatcounter

 [GoatCounter](https://goatcounter.com/) is an [open source](https://github.com/arp242/goatcounter) service used for site analytics.
+Goatcounter is configured to collect the following information, below.
+You can view GoatCounter's privacy policy [here.](https://www.goatcounter.com/help/privacy)

+- Sessions: Track unique visitors for up to 8 hours; if you disable this then someone pressing e.g. F5 to reload the page will just show as 2 pageviews instead of 1
+- Referrer: Referer header and campaign parameters.
+- User-Agent: Browser and system name derived from the User-Agent header (the header itself is not stored).
+- Size: Screen size.
+- Country: Country name, for example Belgium, Indonesia, etc.
+- Language: Supported languages from Accept-Language.

+You can disable GoatCounter by blocking **gc.zgo.at** in your adblocker or firewall.

-You can view this site's GoatCounter dashboard [here.](https://bhksuhd32g.goatcounter.com/) What you see on this dashboard is the same thing I see.
-You can view GoatCounter's privacy policy [here.](https://www.goatcounter.com/help/privacy) You can disable GoatCounter by blocking **gc.zgo.at** in your adblocker or firewall.
+You can view this site's GoatCounter dashboard [here.](https://beermetalpc.goatcounter.com/) What you see on this dashboard is the same thing I see.

 ### Embeds